moehriegitt/hob3l/doc/jsformat.md

 ## Example

-The following draw a centred cuboid with edge length 8 cm in x direction, 6 cm in y direction and 4 cm in z direction in orange at full opacity.
+The following represents a centred cuboid with edge length 8 cm in x direction, 6 cm in y direction and 4 cm in z direction in bright orange colour at full opacity.
 Groups are not used in this example.

 ```
 var group = {};